Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Multi-Use-Public-Key/Multi-Use-Public-Key-Encryption.md

 # Multi-Use Public Key Encryption

-The merchant uses multi-use public key _(MUPK)_ for the asymmeteric PaymentCard encryption of the card data where the merchant can store and send the data to Commerce Hub at a later time.
+The merchant uses a multi-use public key _(MUPK)_ for the asymmeteric PaymentCard encryption of the card data where the merchant can store and send the data to Commerce Hub at a later time.

 ## Step 1: Generate Unencrypted encryptionBlock